Spanish treasure fleet: Decline, revival and abolition

 The economic importance of exports later declined with the drop in production of the American precious metal mines, such as Potosí.
 However, the growth in trade was strong in the early years.
 Numbering 17 ships in 1550, the fleets expanded to more than 50 much larger vessels by the end of the century.
 By the second half of the 17th century, that number had dwindled to less than half of its peak.
 As economic conditions gradually recovered from the last decades of the 17th century, fleet operations slowly expanded again, once again becoming prominent during the reign of the Bourbons in the 18th century.

 The Spanish trade of goods was sometimes threatened by its colonial rivals, who tried to seize islands as bases along the Spanish Main and in the Spanish West Indies.
 However, the Atlantic trade was largely unharmed.
 The English acquired small islands like St Kitts in 1624; expelled in 1629, they returned in 1639 and seized Jamaica in 1655.
 French pirates established themselves in Saint-Domingue in 1625, were expelled, only to return later, and the Dutch occupied Curaçao in 1634.
 Other losses to foreign powers came later.
-In 1713 as part of the Treaty of Utrecht after the War of the Spanish Succession, the Spanish crown was forced to make concessions which included granting trading privileges to Britain that ended the previous Spanish monopoly on legal trade to its colonial holdings.
-In 1739 during the War of Jenkin's Ear, the British admirals Francis Hosier and later Edward Vernon blockaded Portobello in an attempt to prevent the return sailing of the treasure fleet.
-In 1741 Vernon's campaign against Cartagena de Indias ended in defeat, with high losses of men and ships.
+In 1713 as part of the Treaty of Utrecht after the War of the Spanish Succession, the Spanish crown was forced to make concessions, which included granting trading privileges to Britain that ended the previous Spanish monopoly on legal trade to its colonial holdings.
+In 1739 during the War of Jenkins' Ear, the British admirals Francis Hosier and later Edward Vernon blockaded Portobello in an attempt to prevent the return sailing of the treasure fleet.
+In 1741, Vernon's campaign against Cartagena de Indias ended in defeat, with high losses of men and ships.
 Spain dealt with the temporary British seizures of Havana and Manila (1762–4), during the Seven Years' War, by using a larger number of smaller fleets visiting a greater variety of ports.